Tenuta Sette Cieli: above us only sky

-Scipio is a full-bodied wine that’s unmistakeably Cabernet Franc.
-There’s a vibrant character without any heavy-handed oak treatment.
-As it opens up in the glass, pencils, grilled almond, coffee and a hint of leather appear.
+Scipio is a full-bodied wine that’s unmistakable Cabernet Franc.
+However, there’s also a vibrant character without any heavy-handed oak treatment.
+As it opens up in the glass, pencils, grilled almonds, coffee, and a hint of leather appear.
 Those flavours and aromas hint at the potential for complexity.
 Hence, while Scipio is drinking well now, this wine will become spectacular if left for longer.

 Only 4,000 bottles are made, and only in the best years.

 Both these wines are food-friendly, and both are unmistakably Italianate in style.
 Naturally enough, big meats such as beef or game will be particularly appropriate for both wines.
 Hence a hearty British Sunday Lunch wouldn’t be out of place.